roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  "What's the matter," Cori grinned.
 "Couldn't wait for it?"

  "Nope," John grinned back.
 "It's been hours since I fucked you and days since I fucked that pussy.
 How could I possibly be expected to hold out any longer?
 I have been pussy-deprived for far too long."
-Report_Story #7